nmwsharp/potpourri3d/README.md

 Read/write meshes and point clouds from some common formats.

 - `read_mesh(filename)` Reads a mesh from file.
 Returns numpy matrices `V, F`, a Nx3 real numpy array of vertices and a Mx3 integer numpy array of 0-based face indices (or Mx4 for a quad mesh, etc).
+- `read_polygon_mesh(filename)` Reads a mesh from file.
+Returns numpy matrices `V, F`, where `V` is a Nx3 real numpy array of vertices, and a `polygons` is a nested list of integers; each sub-list represents a polygon face with 0-based face indices.
   - `filename` the path to read the file from.
 Currently supports the same file types as [geometry-central](http://geometry-central.net/surface/utilities/io/#supported-file-types).
 The file type is inferred automatically from the path extension.

 - `write_mesh(V, F, filename, UV_coords=None, UV_type=None)` Write a mesh to file, optionally with UV coords.